 Dr Beer has been instrumental since 1995 in the development of risk assessment methods and the transfer of his knowledge of risk assessment methodology and its outcomes to the international geophysical community.
 His pioneering work in this area led to the creation of the International Union of Geodesy and Geophysics (IUGG) Commission on Geophysical Risk and Sustainability (with Beer as foundation Chair) that in 2002 issued the 'Budapest Manifesto on Risk Science and Sustainability'.
 This formed a key platform in the IYPE (International Year of the Planet Earth) Hazards Science Theme that was led by Dr Beer.
 The concepts embodied in the Budapest Manifesto were based on the Australian/New Zealand Standard AS/NZS 4360 because Dr Beer was a member of the Standards Australia committee that devised AS4360, which has since become the new International Standard on Risk Management ISO 31000.

 In recognition of the role of the Budapest Manifesto in Environmental Risk Management Dr Beer was elected to the Hungarian Academy of Sciences.
 This follows on from Beer’s 2007 election as President of the International Union of Geodesy and Geophysics (IUGG).
 Even though Australia was a founding member of IUGG in 1919, Beer is the first Australian to have held the office of President.
 He was instrumental in the successful bid to hold the 2011 General Assembly of IUGG in Australia and served as Deputy Chair of the Local Organising Committee.
-In 2016 he was awarded the University of Sydney Alumni Award for International Achievement.
+In 2016 he received the University of Sydney Alumni Award for International Achievement and the American Geophysical Union International Award.

 Dr Beer is the author of 14 books, over 100 articles in refereed journals, a similar number of book chapters and papers in conference proceedings, and over 44 specialised consultancy reports.
 In 2004 he was awarded the degree of Doctor of Science by the University of Canterbury (New Zealand) for his work on The Atmosphere and its Risks.
-He is a Fellow of the Australian Meteorological and Oceanographic Society, the Environment Institute of Australia and New Zealand, the Australian Institute of Energy and the Clean Air Society of Australia and New Zealand for which Society he was the Founding Chair of the Risk Special Interest Group.
+He is a Fellow of the Australian Meteorological and Oceanographic Society, the Environment Institute of Australia and New Zealand, the Australian Institute of Energy, the Royal Society of Victoria, and the Clean Air Society of Australia and New Zealand for which Society he was the Founding Chair of the Risk Special Interest Group.